itsniharsharma/itsniharsharma/README.md

 <p align="left"> <a href="https://twitter.com/itsniharsharma" target="blank"><img src="https://img.shields.io/twitter/follow/itsniharsharma?logo=twitter&style=for-the-badge" alt="itsniharsharma" /></a> </p>

 Passionate about evolving my skills in the dynamic field of full-stack data expertise, focusing on uncovering insights and creating value from raw information.

-Fascinated by data engineering, with an emphasis on designing, building and optimizing systems for managing vast volumes of data, while exploring related areas like data science and analytics.
+Fascinated by data engineering, with an emphasis on designing building and optimizing systems for managing vast volumes of data, while exploring related areas like data science and analytics.

-Enthusiastic about understanding the full data lifecycle, from generation to actionable insights, leveraging its power to drive decision-making and uncover opportunities.
+Enthusiastic about understanding the full data lifecycle from generation to actionable insights, leveraging its power to drive decision-making and uncover opportunities.

 <h3 align="left">Connect with me:</h3>